microsoft/just/README.md

-# Build Rig
+# Just

-Build Rig is a build task definition library.
+`Just` is a build task definition library.
 It stands on the shoulders of two excellent and well tested libraries: [undertaker](https://github.com/gulpjs/undertaker) and [yargs](https://github.com/yargs/yargs).

 ## Why not just `gulp`?